Decision to close Madrassas and Sanskrit tols flayed by Cong,

 Fakrul Islam, Superintendent (Principal) of Ashima Senior Madrassa established in 1942 in Karimganj, said along

-with the general subjects, Koran and Hadiths or sayings of the Prophet Muhammad are taught as literature there.
+with the general subjects, Koran and Hadith or sayings of Prophet Muhammad are taught as literature there.

-As no religious teachings are imparted, Islam said, the students passing out from there were not interested in
+As no religious teaching is imparted, Islam said, the students passing out from there were not interested in

 becoming Imaams in mosques or joining any religious institutions.